markuswntr/swift-simdx/README.md

 - [ ] Make `count` on SIMDX static
 - [ ] Extension on Array `init(SIMDX)` that uses native intrinsics store
 - [ ] 512-bit storage
+- [ ] Remove the ARM 64 requirement and any other platform restriction in Package.swift
+- [ ] Re-evaluate the necessity of SIMDX being ExpressibleByArrayLiteral

 ## Coding example